calhighrobotics/HoloLib/README.md

 **A control library for holonomic (X-Drive) VEX V5 robots.**

+Website with documentation and useful information can be found here: https://calhighrobotics.github.io/HoloLib/

 HoloLib runs on top of [PROS](https://pros.cs.purdue.edu/) and uses the [Eigen](https://eigen.tuxfamily.org/) linear-algebra library for the math.
 It handles the hard parts of driving an X-Drive well: knowing where the robot